Malaysia national cerebral palsy football team

-Malaysia national cerebral palsy football team is the national cerebral football team for Malaysia that represents the team in international competitions.
+Malaysia national cerebral palsy football team is the cerebral palsy football team that represents Malaysia in international competitions.
 The team competed at the 2015 ASEAN Para Games.

 Background

 NPC Malaysia is in charge of the national team.
 While Malaysia was active in participating in international regional competitions by 2016, the country did not have a national championships to support national team player development.

 In 2013, the rules for the sport set by the CPISRA allowed for both men and women to be on the team.
 By January 2015, the rules had changed and only men were eligible to be a member of the national team.

 Players

 There have been a number of players for the Malaysian squad.